 Pub Group is a reading and discussion space that centers on weekly readings sent out to a pub group listserv.
 The specific topic shifts with the season, but always clusters around the themes of story, justice, and practical theology that shape Emmaus Way’s Sunday gatherings and community life.
 You can check out a list of our past topics below.

 Socially, pub group is an open-ended, come-as-you-are space with several ways to engage.
 Each Thursday's conversation starts with a reading sent to our Pub Group listserv on Monday or Tuesday.
-Some of those several dozen folks on that list are Thursday regulars, some drop by once in a while, and still others follow along remotely.
+Some of the several dozen folks on that list are Thursday regulars, some drop by once in a while, and still others follow along remotely.
 So feel free to come every week or just come when you can!
-For more info, or to join the Pub Group listserv, contact Tim Conder or Ben Haas.
+For more info, or to join the Pub Group listserv, contact Ben Haas.

 - Fall 2018: Just Mercy: A Story of Justice and Redemption (Bryan Stevenson)